Battle of Veseloe: Battle

-On 28 February, the German-Hungarian forces begun their attack.
+On 28 February, the German-Hungarian forces began their attack.
 The Axis troops intended to attack the village from 4 sides, surrounding it, with the main blow intending to come from northwest.
 Axis troops were supported by mortars and artillery.
-The positions that partisans took up were defensively advantageous, where the Axis troops couldn't even see the villages they were firing on.
+The positions that the partisans took up were defensively advantageous, in which the Axis troops could not even see the villages they were firing on.

 500 Axis troops launched an attack from the side of Pogarychi village, but they were repelled by partisans and suffered heavy losses.
 Axis troops again shelled partisans in the Shalygino village, as a supporting measure to encourage their troops to continue attacking.
 Axis troops launched another attack but were repelled after one-hour firefight and the shelling stopped due to winter conditions.
 After two hours, Axis troops begun shelling Shalygino again, while only stopped when Axis troops were attacking Vesele.

 Axis troops attempted to approach Vesele.
 Defenders allowed them to approach it before opening fire.
 Partisans were surrounded but had favourable combat positions.
 The Axis troops were completely exposed in the snow which led to heavy casualties.

 The most decisive battle took place in the forest, during north-western Axis attack.
 The partisans managed to take the Axis troops marching in column by surprise and ambush them, with Axis forces at first not being able to respond to partisan fire.
 The Axis troops were eventually defeated, leaving behind hundreds of wounded in the snow.
 This maneuver allowed Kovpak to throw in his reserve unit to win the battle, as the enemy now lost his combat capability.